danodz/twitter-clone-school/README.md

 ### Liking a tweet

 When clicking the "like" button, it should increment the # of likes.
 Clicking again should "unlike" the tweet.
+> Doing this with a fetch is a stretch goal.
+Updating the state of the tweet is a minimum requirement!

 ![liking tweets](./assets/screenshots/like-tweet.gif)